pytchlang/pytch-tutorials/script-by-script-catch-apple/tutorial.md

 ```

 Python has the `while True:` statement to do the same job.
 In
-Scratch, the blocks we want to run forever are _inside_ the _forever_
+Scratch, we put the blocks we want to run forever _inside_ the
-block.
-In Python, the code we want to run forever is _indented_ to
+_forever_ block.
+In Python, we _indent_ the code we want to run
-the right _under_ the `while True:`.
+forever to the right _under_ the `while True:`.

 Python’s _if_ statement works in the same way.
 The code you want to
 run only if the condition is true is indented to the right.